How to Get Rid of Fruit Flies Naturally

 4. Use, freeze or compost all overripe fruits and vegetables.

 6. Take out your compost.
-Anything scraps or leftovers you plan to compost you should take out right away.
+Any scraps or leftovers you plan to compost you should take out right away.
 If you can’t get them out right away, put them in a bag in the freezer until you can.
 Make sure your compost pile is situated far from your home and that you bury your food scraps in the pile.

 7. Wash all dishes and clear the drains in your sink.
 You can also pour baking soda followed by white vinegar into your drains to kill any fruit flies that may be breeding there.